yusufarslanalp/Stopwach-Implemantations/README.md

 [AngularJS-Stopwach](https://github.com/yusufarslanalp/Stopwach-Implemantations/tree/AngularJS-Stopwach)

 The stopwach implemented with three ways for learning puposes.
 These ways are implementaion with pure javascript, implementaion with Jquery and implementaion with AngularJS.
 You can access each implemantation from above branches.
-Each implemantation (branch) has its oown Readme.md file.
+Each implemantation (branch) has its own Readme.md file.